Traveling from Mykonos to Santorini by ferry

 Santorini and Mykonos are two of the most famous and beautiful Greek islands.
 When visiting Greece, it is highly recommended to travel to both!
 If the task seems difficult, worry not…Ferryhopper is here to help you find all possible connections between them.
 The section below, summarizes last season's data, including price ranges, the minimum trip duration for each of company operating on this route, as well as schedules frequency.

-Ferry operators on the Mykonos to Santorini crossing*
+Ferry schedules from Mykonos to Santorini*

 How often are there ferries connecting Mykonos to Santorini?